Anonymous1212144/YouAreAnIdiot/README.md

 - The visual is swapped with a SVG with some minor modifications like making the ☺ symmetrical
 - All data and everything needed to load the pages are in a single html file, including style, javascript, visual, audio, etc.
 - The clones are now an exact clone, so allowing popup on the main page allows it on all the clones lol

+To run the app version, you need to e.g. for Chromium browsers, click the "install" button when it shows up on the address bar

 To run the main version you need to get the browser to allow music to play even without user interaction.
 This can be done in Chromium browsers using something like: